 Dune is such a hallmark design that even its minor mechanics are outstanding.
 The alliance system, where alliances are binding and their length is out of player’s control, is brilliant, as is the detailed, heavily asymmetrical map.
 All the cards are well-designed and useful and the player powers are completely unique.

 So unique, in fact, that one of them, the Bene Gesserit, has the player make a prophecy.
 At the beginning of the game they write down a faction and a turn, and if that faction would win the game on that very turn, they don’t and the Bene Gesserit win instead.
-It’s one of the coolest, most exciting mechanics in boardgaming and it fits the game’s setting like a glove.
+It’s one of the coolest, most exciting mechanics in boardgaming and fits the setting like a glove.

 There are, however, some practical issues with Dune.
 It’s best with six players, not worth playing with four and downright silly with less.
 It’s a punishing game, where you can knock yourself out of contention and not have the skills to recover.
 The rules are not complicated, but the strategy is and inexperience might be punished.